msayson/msayson.github.io/_posts/2017-02-02-simple-git-workflows-for-teams.markdown

 ### Workflow 4: One master branch, multiple feature branches, multiple release branches

 The previous workflows implicitly assume that only one software version will be in production at a given time.
-This works if you host software-as-a-service on servers that are always up-to-date.
+This works if you provide software-as-a-service on servers that you control.
 However, if you have multiple versions of your code base in production and don't control the update process, you may be forced to support multiple releases.

 In this case, tagging specific commits on your master branch as release versions may not be enough.
 You may have to provide patches and bug fixes to old versions of your product on an as-needed basis, in which case dedicated release branches may be more suitable than tags.